Overview To Have Good Mental Health

 A study published in Electron Physician found that social support is an extremely important aspect of mental health.
 The results showed this is especially crucial for women, the elderly, workers, and students.

-9. Help Other People:
+9. Help Other People Have Good Mental Health:

 Helping others can support your own mental health because it makes you feel good about yourself.
 The joy of knowing you’ve made someone else’s life a little better can really do wonders for your own sense of well-being.